Overview of surfing in Africa

 Madagascar

-Madagascar, one of the significant islands off Africa’s southeast coast, is a hidden gem.
+Madagascar, off Africa’s southeast coast, is a hidden gem.
 The island boasts powerful reef breaks, long points, and tropical conditions.
 With fewer surfers and limited infrastructure, it’s a true adventure destination.
 Spots like Lavanono and Flameballs deliver serious power when the Indian Ocean sends swell.
 The island itself is as much a reason to visit as the waves—unique wildlife, baobab forests, and an “untouched” vibe make every surf trip feel once-in-a-lifetime.

 The Good